HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Sequential Brands Group (SQBG) Investors with Losses to Contact Its Attorneys Now, Securities Fraud Class Action Filed, SEC Lawsuit Also Pending, Disastrous Earnings Report

-SAN FRANCISCO, April 16, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Sequential Brands Group, Inc. ( SQBG) investors with significant losses to submit your losses now.
+SAN FRANCISCO, April 19, 2021 /PRNewswire/ --Hagens Berman urges Sequential Brands Group, Inc. (NASDAQ: SQBG) investors with significant losses to submit your losses now.

+- Warning!
+GuruFocus has detected 5 Warning Signs with NAS:SQBG.
+Click here to check it out.

 Lead Plaintiff Deadline: May 17, 2021